 6. How did you have fun as a youth?

-Bring in the grandkids for this question, as they may glean how generations in the past entertained themselves.
+Bring in the grandkids for this question so they can learn how generations in the past entertained themselves.
 Older generations may have enjoyed pastimes that still resonate today, like getting ice cream, watching movies, or playing sports.
 Asking this question can also give you and the grandchildren a better idea of what your parents were like in their youth.

 7. What sports did you play in school?